ballerina-platform/module-ballerinax-hubspot.marketing.transactional/README.md

 ### 2. Setup OAuth 2.0 Flow

-Before proceeding with Quickstart, ensure you ave obtained the Access Token and refresh Token using the following steps:
+Before proceeding with Quickstart, ensure you have obtained the Access Token and refresh Token using the following steps:

-1. Add necessaryscopes for your app based on API your using.
+1. Add necessary scopes for your app based on API your using.
 Go to the relevate [API reference](https://developers.hubspot.com/beta-docs/reference/api),  select the API  you have  and go through the operation.

 You will see the scope has defined below way